 Last Updated : 16th December 2020

-There are two popular herbal roots that are widely discussed and consumed by millions around the world – i.e Tongkat Ali (Malaysian Ginseng) and Panax Ginseng (Chinese Ginseng).
+There are two popular herbal roots that are widely discussed and consumed by millions around the world – i.e Tongkat Ali (Malaysian Ginseng) and Panax Ginseng (Korean, Asian Ginseng or Chinese Ginseng).

-At a glance, both look rather similar yellowish colour and texture.
-However, they come from a different family of trees – each contains unique bio-active compounds that can benefit health in many ways.
+However, they come from a different family of trees; each root contains unique bio-active compounds that can benefit health in many ways.

 But which is better?